amirashabani/HackerRank/README.md

-# HackerRant - My Solutions
+# HackerRank - My Solutions

+Number of solutions in each category:
 Python: 2